SEARCH WITH THE PROGRAM FINDER

 The program fees listed below are for the 1-course option.
 Students interested in taking the 2-course option will incur an additional fee of $1,100.

-API students participate in excursions each session designed to help familiarize them with areas of their host city, country, and surrounding region.
-The following is a listing of all excursions for API Florence programs.
-All excursions are subject to change.
+API students participate excursions designed to help familiarize them with the culture and surrounding areas of their host city and country.
+The following is a listing of potential excursions for API Florence programs.
+API may need to modify the excursions offered in a given term due to travel restrictions or health and safety concerns.

 TOTAL CREDITS - 3-7 semester credits